Bremen Street Park: Structures

 At the northern terminus of the park lies the East Boston Branch of the Boston Public Library.
 The library is located at 365 Bremen Street and was opened in November 2013.
 The glass façade was designed to provide an open view of Bremen Street Park and in January 2014, MassPort donated $25,000 to support a year's worth of programs at the library.

-East Boston YMCA

 At the south-west terminus of the park lies the East Boston YMCA, located at 215 Bremen Street.
 Originally built in 1909, the building was formerly the engine house where engines for locomotives were repaired.
 After the decline in rail use for goods transport in the 1960s, the engine house was closed and the building was used as a manufacturing facility for the Standard Box Spring Company.
 The building was later vacated and abandoned by the 1990s and reopened as the YMCA.

+Near the Brooks Street entrance is a 1300 sqft pavilion building which also houses rest room facilities, fountain and irrigation equipment, and park security offices.